Team4914/2018-power-up/README.md

 Ready for whatever FIRST can throw at us this year.
 Hopefully.

+## If you're new to GitHub and Git:
+For most people, a GUI is easiest to use.
+Watch this [video](https://www.youtube.com/watch?v=BKr8lbx3uFY) in this [playlist](https://www.youtube.com/watch?v=1h9_cB9mPT8&list=PLqGj3iMvMa4LFz8DZ0t-89twnelpT4Ilw) to learn how to use it.
+If you don't mind using a command line, watch everything in this great tutorial by The Net Ninja, found [here](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR).

 ## Before you commit:
 * Learn how to write good commit messages and maintain the integrity of this repository by reading [this useful guide](https://chris.beams.io/posts/git-commit/) by Chris Beams.
 * Do not commit more than one change.
 Instead, each commit should be representative of a single change.